-Soldier killed during training exercise at Joint Base Lewis-McChord
+Soldier dies during training exercise at Joint Base Lewis-McChord

-Drew Watters died during a "training accident" at the base, the 7th Infantry Division said in a news release Monday.
-The cause of death is under investigation and the division did not release more details.
+The cause of Drew Watters' death is under investigation and the division did not release further details about the accident.

-A 23-year-old soldier died Sunday during a training exercise at Joint Base Lewis-McChord.
+A 23-year-old soldier was killed Sunday during a training exercise at Joint Base Lewis-McChord.

-Drew Watters was killed during a “training accident” at the base, according to a news release Monday.
-The cause of death is under investigation and the division did not release more details.
+The cause of Spc.
+Drew Watters’s death is under investigation, according to a news release Monday, and there were no further details about the incident.

 Lt.
 Col. Roger Cabiness, spokesman for the 7th Infantry Division, said Watters was participating in infantry tactical training.
 “We’re looking forward to having the investigation shed some light on what happened and how we can prevent these types of things from happening again,” Cabiness said.

 Watters was from Evansville, Indiana, and enlisted as an infantryman in 2015, according to the release.
 He had served in the 4th Battalion, 23rd Infantry Regiment, 2-2 Stryker Brigade Combat Team, 7th Infantry Division since September 2017.
-The release said Watters had received the Army Achievement Medal, Army Good Conduct Medal, National Defense Service Ribbon and Army Service Ribbon.
+The release said Watters had received several honors including the Army Achievement Medal, Army Good Conduct Medal, National Defense Service Ribbon and Army Service Ribbon.

 Most Read Local Stories

-Note: Editor’s note: A comment thread was erroneously attached to this story when it was first published.
-It has since been removed, in accordance with our policies on stories of this nature.